-Students are expected to adhere to all school rules when riding the bus.
+Students are expected to adhere to all school rules when participating on a field trip, including when riding the bus.
 Students who violate the rules may be issued a citation from the bus driver.
 If a student receives a bus citation, the privilege may be removed.
 Serious violations may also result in disciplinary measures.